 Freshman students applicants are, or soon will be, high school graduates, GED recipients, or home school graduates.
 Freshman applicants have fewer than 15 college-level credit hours earned, or have not attended a college/university for a long semester (fall or spring) post-high school graduation.

-UHD freshman applicants* have the option to apply for admission with or without SAT/ACT test scores for the Spring, Summer, and Fall 2024 terms.
-Please note that if admitted without test scores, students will still need to fulfill TSI requirement prior to enrollment into classes.
+UHD freshman applicants* have the option to apply for admission with or without SAT/ACT test scores for the Summer and Fall 2024 terms.
+Please note that if admitted without test scores, students will still need to fulfill the TSI requirement prior to enrollment into classes.

 On your application, you will select whether you want your application to be reviewed with a test score or without a test score.
 The test optional policy applies to both domestic and international freshman students.